ollyc2015/KratzeeFree/README.md

 ![alt text](http://www.oliverbcurtis.co.uk/images/kratzee/kratzeeAdmin.png)

-# Features
+# Features (Free version)

-* Trivia and Assessment based versions of the application
+* Set your own Trivia based quizzes.
+* Scratch-card based submissions.
+* Remove All Questions/Participant Data, Edit and Create Question Sets, via the app.
+* The ability to take individual and team-based quizzes.
+* Access to set questions are accessed through a PIN given by the owner of the question-set.

+# Features (Paid version)

+* Trivia and Assessment based versions of the application.
+The main difference between a Trivia Quiz and an Assessment Quiz is that in the web-portal, an administrator can create the student profiles and create teams.
+The system will then assign a password which can be emailed to students through the web-portal.
-* Scratch-card based submissions
+* Scratch-card based submissions.
-* Data from the application is used to power a website, displaying all collected information
+* Data from the application is used to power a website, displaying all collected information.
-* The ability to take individual and team-based quizzes
+* The ability to take individual and team-based quizzes.
-* Access to set questions are accessed through a PIN given by the owner of the question-set
+* Access to set questions are accessed through a PIN given by the owner of the question-set.
-* Authorised users can access a website where adminstration activites can be carried out
+* Authorised users can access a website where adminstration activites can be carried out.

 # Design